2016 Workbooks for Building and Evaluating

 - Finally, the workbook has an extensive series of appendices, including additional resources in teacher evaluation and student assessment.

 The workbooks are available for sale in the online NAfME shop, and come in two varieties for each content area – printed or a digital version featuring a fillable .pdf.
-They will also be for sale at the 2017 National In-Service Conference in Dallas, Texas.

 “We hope music educators find these workbooks to be useful, handy tools in advocating for their programs,” Dr. Nierman stated, “and in helping their administrators learn how to evaluate teacher practice in the music program effectively and fairly.”